Table of Contents

 - Endometrial cancer

 - Abnormal growth on the lining of the uterus

 A stroke occurs when blood is not flowing properly to the brain.
 This can result in brain damage and loss of motor skills.
 Strokes can occur for several reasons, and hormone replacement therapy may be one of many factors.
 The exact correlation between HRT and stroke risk is still unknown and is still being heavily researched.

 In one study, researchers studied 88,914 women and the effect of HRT.
 Within five years of beginning menopause, those who began HRT appeared to have the same risk of a stroke as women who never began HRT.
 They found that women who began hormone replacement therapy over five years after menopause increased their risk of ischemic and hemorrhagic stroke.

 Another study in Denmark found that women who took oral HRT had a higher incidence of ischemic stroke.
-Those who applied HRT topically to their skin had lower risk, which decreases further with vaginal estrogen HRT.
+Those who applied HRT topically to their skin had no increased risk, and those using vaginal estrogen HRT saw a decreased risk.
 Regardless of your condition, talk to your doctor about which type of HRT is best for you.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.